CLOSED CHURCHES WITHIN THE

 completed in 1887.
 The appointment was

-attached first to Pittston and then to Plains before being served independently,
+attached first to Pittston and then to Plains before being served

-mostly by students from Wyoming Seminary, beginning in 1880.
-For a brief period the appointment was known
+independently, mostly by students from Wyoming Seminary, beginning in

-placed on the Yatesville charge in 1902.
+The appointment was placed on the Yatesville

 Final disposition:

-48. Pleasant Valley ME
+49. Pleasant Valley ME

 County: Luzerne